open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

  - Server - isConnected() function added to connection object.
  - Server - Added convenience functions to several objects such as getAppName()
+ - Server - Added pub.events.emitDefault() method.
+The previous method of finding the default listener in an object was clunky.

 Changes:
   - API + Demos - Renaming initManaged() to easyApp().
 Old name remains for the time being